dromotherm/sandbox/biosOnRPI.md

   Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
 Successfully installed numpy-1.19.2
 ```
+so all removed with : `pip3 uninstall numpy`

 ## with apt